Kurumiiw/Middleware/README.md

 After importing the API, we begin our journey by initializing either a MiddlewareReliable or a MiddlewareUnreliable object.
 Both objects have a constructor that accepts an MTU.
-This MTU is by default set to the value loaded from the middleware config file, but can be overidden per socket by this argument.
+This MTU is by default set to the value loaded from the middleware config file, but can be overridden per socket by this argument.

 > ### **MiddlewareReliable.connect(address)**
 >
 > Connect to a remote socket at address.
 (The format of address depends on the address family — see above.)
 >
-> If the connection is interrupted by a signal, the method waits until the connection completes, or raise a TimeoutError on timeout, if the signal handler doesn’t raise an exception and the socket is blocking or has a timeout.
+> If the connection is interrupted by a signal, the method waits until the connection completes, or raises a TimeoutError on timeout, if the signal handler doesn’t raise an exception and the socket is blocking or has a timeout.
 For non-blocking sockets, the method raises an InterruptedError exception if the connection is interrupted by a signal (or the exception raised by the signal handler).
 >
 > Raises an auditing event socket.connect with arguments self, address.